mitsuhiko/lucumr/2011/12/7/thoughts-on-python3.rst

 Quite the contrary actually.
 I love Python, I love discussing ways and implementations but I am not committing the project despite my commit bit.
-I am a pain in the ass at language summits if I am attending then and can see why my opinion would be unpopular.
+I am a pain in the ass at language summits if I am attending them and can see why my opinion would be unpopular.
 “Always complaining, not doing anything”.
 There is just so much stuff I would love to see Python go but at the end of the day, I'm a user of Python more than a developer.